What Is Retirement Planning? Steps, Stages, and What to Consider

 1. Accumulation Stage (20s to 50s)

-This is the period when you're actively working and saving for retirement.
-The main focus is on building your retirement fund by contributing to retirement accounts such as a 401(k), IRA, or Roth IRA.
+This period focuses on actively working and saving for retirement.
+The main goal is to build your retirement fund by contributing to retirement accounts such as a 401(k), IRA, or Roth IRA.

 Key Actions:

 • Start Early: The earlier you start saving, the more time your money has to grow through compound interest.
-For example, if you start saving $200 a month at age 25 with a 7% return, you'll have about $500,000 by age 65.
+For example, if you save $200 a month starting at age 25 with a 7% return, you could accumulate about $500,000 by age 65.

-• Maximize Employer Contributions: Many employers offer 401(k) matching contributions.
-If your employer matches up to 5% of your salary, be sure to contribute at least that amount to take full advantage.
+• Maximize Employer Contributions: Take full advantage of employer-matching contributions in your 401(k).
+If your employer matches up to 5% of your salary, contribute at least that amount.

 • Diversify Investments: Create a diversified portfolio that includes stocks, bonds, and other assets to balance risk and growth.